SpecialAro/Chromium-Kiosk/tests/kiosk-test-plan.md

 **Steps**:
 1. Start with a VM where the kiosk has been installed
+2. Make the script executable if needed: `chmod +x ha-chromium-kiosk-setup.sh`
-2. Run the uninstallation script: `sudo ./ha-chromium-kiosk-setup.sh uninstall`
+3. Run the uninstallation script with bash: `bash ./ha-chromium-kiosk-setup.sh uninstall`
-3. When prompted about restoring backups, choose to restore them: `Y`
+4. When prompted about restoring backups, choose to restore them: `Y`

 **Expected Result**:
 - Script detects backup files